Status: The Senate signed off on tweaks the House of Delegates made to the measure, sending it to the governor.

 What are its chances?
 Maryland’s Democratic lawmakers have a history of being aggressive in passing gun-control legislation and proponents of gun control see 3-D guns and ghost guns as the newest frontier.
 This bill has the backing of Democratic leaders, but will face opposition from advocates for gun owners.

-How much would it cost?
+How much will it cost?
 An analysis conducted last year on a similar bill found that the state would lose out on tobacco tax and sales tax revenues of about $7 million per year due to decreased sales.
 Health officials believe that some of that will be offset by lower healthcare costs, such as Medicaid.

 Status: Passed by the House and Senate.